Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 ## Tips

 When developing new recipes, it is often helpful to start from an existing example.
-In general, we recommend referring to the EMT or tblite recipes.
+In general, we recommend referring to {obj}`quacc.recipes.emt` or {obj}`quacc.recipes.tblite`.
 Some advanced use cases can also be found in the VASP recipes.